talha-zshan/bzip-file-to-s3/README.md

 KEY POINTS:
 1) The bzip file is uploaded to the same path of the PUT event notification.
+2) This code looks for events in an s3 bucket with THREE sub_folders, however it will work for any number of folders provided the relevant folder variables are added/removed from this script.
-2) The folder of the PUT event is the folder that is bzipped and uploaded.
+3) The folder of the PUT event is the folder that is bzipped and uploaded.
-3) The script first checks if specified upload path already contains a bzip file to avoid infinite trigger loop (NOT RECOMMENDED => I only did this according to instructions provided to me)
+4) The script first checks if specified upload path already contains a bzip file to avoid infinite trigger loop (NOT RECOMMENDED => I only did this according to instructions provided to me)

   AWSCLI Layer used in this task provided by: https://github.com/gkrizek/bash-lambda-layer

-  Check Out the following links to learn how to use awscli on lambda with python:
+  Links to learn how to use awscli on lambda with python:

   - "How to use AWS CLI within a Lambda function (By Ilya Bezdelev)" https://bezdelev.com/hacking/aws-cli-inside-lambda-layer-aws-s3-sync/